agentsofthesystem/AgentSmith/README.md

 that exists already so this tool might fill that vacuum.

 I am creating a solution that is a sort of two-part solution.
-The first part will be what runs on someone's local machine and has the ability to install steam apps, start/stop servers, and do other similar tasks.
-There will also be a client and a minimal graphical user interface.
+The first part will be what runs on someone's local machine and has the ability to install game servers available via steam, start/stop servers, and do other similar tasks.
+There will also be a client and a minimal graphical user interface in the form of a system tray application.
 The client and the agent, shall be able to communicate securely when performed outside of one's local network so not just anyone can interact with the agent.

 Part one (this repository) is a web api that executes commands on a machine, an agent.
 The agent is supposed to be "dumb" in the sense that it can perform tasks, but it's only a puppet and cannot think for itself.
 At a minimum, giving this